Stevia: A Breakdown of The New "It" SweetenerDec 3, 2020

 Stevia is commonly found in:

-• Nutritional supplements.
+- Nutritional supplements.
 Stevia is found in a range of supplements, from protein powders to pre- and post-workout formulas.
-Some of Openfit’s supplements contain stevia, including Openfit Fuel and Openfit Recovery.
+Some of Openfit’s supplements contain steviol glycoside, which is a chemical compound in stevia.

 And since it has no calories and is light on carbs, it has become a very popular sugar substitute in the weight loss and keto communities.